 We took a minibus from Kuta to Ubud and arrived quite late.
 We checked into a place that had been recommended to me by several people, Happy Mango, but we found it to have little of the atmosphere and friendliness that I’d been promised, so the following day we moved across the village to Sania’s House which had an exquisite pool and beautiful intricate Balinese architecture.
 We loved it here.

 The rice fields North of Ubud showed us the beauty of Bali, but really, I wasn’t sold on Ubud.
 I found it far too commercial with some of the culture feeling forced because of the tourism.
 So we planned to travel to Munduk instead, apparently quieter and in the middle of the rice-growing region… Unfortunately, we missed our bus in the morning!
-So we opted for a bus to Padang Bai instead.
+Typical me… So we opted for a bus to Padang Bai instead to continue to Bali tour from there.